0xERR0R/blocky/docs/README.md

 - Logging of all DNS queries per day / per client in a text file
 - Simple configuration in a single file
 - Only one binary in docker container, low memory footprint
-- Runs fine on raspbery pi
+- Runs fine on raspberry pi

 ## Installation and configuration
 Create `config.yml` file with your configuration: